tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 Philosophy:
 - performant (threaded, bursted, instanced, masked) by default, not "well this won't hurt so much".
-- main system can control states of other systems, other systems control their own state and do their one job. (yes there can be sub-branches).
+- main system can update states of other systems, other systems control their own state and do their one job. (and there can be sub-branching).
+- a system changes the component state of something, and then another system takes over.
+E.g. no scripting of events chains on spawn etc.
 - reuse components, systems, threads, and aspects, unless doing so becomes confusing project-management wise or future-gamedev wise.
 - at the same time, don't split up code that you don't need accessed from anywhere else yet.
-E.g. you can use "{ }" to separate out blocks without making actual functions that someone else won't know when to use, etc.
+E.g. you can use "{ }" to separate out blocks locally, without actually moving them out.
+So you don't end up with confusing modules that someone else won't know when to use, etc.
 - track memory limits, pay attention to what / when you're increasing or destroying; maybe destroy everything in one system at a controlled time.
-- always think about the limits; e.g. is it bad if you wipe out all enemies on the screen at the same time?
+- think about all the limits; e.g. is it bad if you wipe out all enemies on the screen at the same time?
 - use state machines; approaches are described in code (e.g. in GameSystem).
 - maybe break up large components if there is some small part you're writing to a lot.
 - make things clear at a glance: hierarchy objects, inspector notes, code descriptions of your ideas etc.